 "The painterly quality of the mis-en-scene is simply masterful" --Stephen Shapiro, University of Warwick

 And its costumes: "The attention to historical detail was absolutely amazing." --Days of the Dead Festival (known as the Sundance of Horror)

 "I applaud the filmmaker for taking on such an ambitious project.
 Love the costumes and set design." --Dances with Films (called the biggest true independent film festival).

 The Blithedale Romance

-It represents the very best view to the past.
-Our nation's cultural reservoir made into films to make it accessible to the masses.
-Literature from Brown, Hawthorne, Faulkner, Poe, Irving, and Pierce are stories with depth and characters that are real and grey.
+It represents the very best view to the past: our nation's literary legacy made into films accessible to the masses.
+Stories with depth by Brown, Hawthorne, Faulkner, Poe, Irving, and Pierce feature characters that are real and grey.
 No superheroes, but deep flawed individuals dealing with love, loss, tragedy.

 Filming is planned for October 2024